arevindh/tinxylocal/README.md

    - After entering the API key, the integration will retrieve a list of devices associated with your account.
    - You will be prompted to **select a device** from this list.
 Choose the specific device you wish to configure.
    - Next need to enter the **IP address** of the selected device in the **Host** column.
-   - This IP should be the local IP address of the device on your network, allowing Home Assistant to communicate directly with it over the local API.
+   - This IP should be the local IP address of the device on your network (Adding will fail if the device is not correct / Local API is not available), allowing Home Assistant to communicate directly with it over the local API.

 These prompts ensure that each device is correctly authenticated, selected, and connected over your local network.
 Repeat these steps for each additional device you wish to add to Home Assistant.